Please note: AABB reserves the right to make updates to this program.

 After participating in this educational activity, participants should be able to:

-- List current AABB criteria for culturing residual RBCs and platelets in the setting of suspected septic transfusion reaction.
+- List current AABB criteria for culturing residual components in the setting of suspected septic transfusion reaction.

 - Discuss variation in transfusion reaction reporting and culturing rates between institutions.

 - Apply modified criteria to decision-making about when to culture residual units to improve sensitivity for positive results.